Blog

 MDE has published resources and hosted information sessions on compliance for benchmarking and BEPS.

 More information is available on the MDE BEPS website.
-You can sign up for future BEPS informational sessions here.
+You can sign up for the BEPS email list and working group sessions here.

 Building owners are responsible for benchmarking, reporting, and making the necessary improvements to their buildings to comply with BEPS.
 Therefore, it is time to plan accordingly and act now.